Learn the Cupping techniques that the professional’s use for the best results at home as part of your Cupping Self Care routine!

 When cups are applied and left in one spot, this is called Static Cupping or Stationary Cupping.
 This technique is best for localized problems and you can use 1 cup or several cups with this technique.
 We recommend that you start with approximately 3-5 minutes of static cupping and gradually increase the length of time up to a maximum of 15 minutes as you learn how your body is going to respond.
 Depending on the area, it is normal that the cup might pop off from time to time.
 Remove the cups immediately if you feel discomfort or pain and re-apply with less suction.

-Dynamic Cupping or Massage Cupping is when you slide/glide the cups along the muscle.
+Massage Cupping or Dynamic Cupping is when you slide/glide the cups along the muscle.
 To perform this technique, you will need to apply a lubricant such as massage oil or lotion and apply the cup with a light suction.
 Once the cup has been applied, grasp the top of the cup, and then slide/glide it slowly across the surface of the skin.
-This technique will leave you feeling like you just had a deep tissue massage.
 You can use this cupping technique on any area of the body, several times per week, for a total of 5-20 minutes each time.
 The slower you move the cup…the better!
 Remove the cups immediately if you feel discomfort or pain and reapply with less suction and/or more lubricant.

 The Flash Cupping technique is characterized by a quick application and removal of the cups several times in a quick succession along the area being treated.
 Squeeze the cup to create the suction, place it on the skin, release and then repeat for up to 15 minutes per area of the body.
 This technique encourages blood flow to the tissues.